juristr/juristr.github.com/_posts/2013-04-30-git-explained.md

 ### Polishing your feature branch commits

-When you create your own, personal feature branch you're allowed to do as much commits as you want, even allowing kinda dirty commit messages.
+When you create your own, personal feature branch you're allowed to do as much commits as you want, even with kinda dirty commit messages.
 This is a really powerful approach as you can jump back to any point in your dev cycle.
-However, **once you're ready to merge back to master** you should polish your commit history by doing a rebase.
-This is done using
+However, **once you're ready to merge back to master** you should polish your commit history.
+This is done with the `rebase` command like this:

 ```
 git rebase -i HEAD~<num-commits>
 ```